Minds-R-Lab/StrokeAI/README.md

 - [Attention UNET](https://arxiv.org/abs/1804.03999) An extension of U-Net that incorporates attention mechanisms to focus on the most relevant regions in the image, improving the accuracy of stroke segmentation.
 - [VNET](https://arxiv.org/abs/1606.04797) A 3D variant of U-Net designed for volumetric medical imaging segmentation.
 - [ResNet](https://arxiv.org/abs/1512.03385) A deep neural network architecture that uses residual learning with shortcut connections to effectively train very deep networks.
 (Has variants such as ResU-Net)
+- [Mask DINO](https://github.com/IDEA-Research/MaskDINO) This repository is the official implementation of the Mask DINO: Towards A Unified Transformer-based Framework for Object Detection and Segmentation (DINO pronounced `daɪnoʊ' as in dinosaur).
+Our code is based on detectron2. detrex version is opensource simultaneously.

 ## Papers